Subscribe by Email

 "In work that is at times radically experimental, and always alert to the capacity of language to remake the world, Christodoulos Makris seeks ways to break open the lyric space of the poem to alter the ways in which language operates in the public realm" - Lucy Collins, Irish University Review

-His books are: Spitting Out the Mother Tongue (Dublin: Wurm Press, 2011); The Architecture of Chance (Dublin: Wurm Press, 2015) - selected as a poetry book of the year by 3:AM Magazine and RTÉ Arena; this is no longer entertainment (Manchester: Dostoyevsky Wannabe, 2019); Contemporaneous Brand Strategy Document (London: Veer Books, 2023); and It Reeks of Radio - his commissioned creative response to RTÉ Radio archives held at University College Dublin (Dublin: BLR Editions, 2023).
+His books are: Spitting Out the Mother Tongue (Dublin: Wurm Press, 2011); The Architecture of Chance (Dublin: Wurm Press, 2015) - selected as a poetry book of the year by 3:AM Magazine and RTÉ Arena; this is no longer entertainment (Manchester: Dostoyevsky Wannabe, 2019); Contemporaneous Brand Strategy Document (London: Veer Books, 2023); and It Reeks of Radio (Dublin: BLR Editions, 2023).

 He is co-author of the digital poetry publication sorry that you were not moved in collaboration with Kimberly Campanello (Dublin: Fallow Media, 2022) - which was in receipt of an Arts Council of Ireland Literature Project Award.

-He is also the author of the chapbook Round the Clock (Dublin: Wurm Press, 2009); the limited edition artist’s book Muses Walk (2012); the limited edition pamphlet if we keep drawing cartoons (Edinburgh: If A Leaf Falls Press, 2016); the poetry postcard set Browsing History (Manchester: zimZalla avant objects, 2018); the limited edition chapbook Transcription Factor - in collaboration with Gregory Betts, Chiamaka Enyi-Amadi, and Julie Morrissy (Banff: NO Press, 2019); and the limited edition pamphlet yes to the above (Belfast: The Lifeboat Press, 2019)
+He is also the author of the chapbook Round the Clock (Dublin: Wurm Press, 2009); the limited edition artist’s book Muses Walk (2012); the limited edition pamphlet if we keep drawing cartoons (Edinburgh: If A Leaf Falls Press, 2016); the poetry postcard set Browsing History (Manchester: zimZalla avant objects, 2018); the limited edition chapbook Transcription Factor - in collaboration with Gregory Betts, Chiamaka Enyi-Amadi, and Julie Morrissy (Banff: NO Press, 2019); the limited edition pamphlet yes to the above (Belfast: The Lifeboat Press, 2019); and the limited edition publication Is this a poem?: Adventures on the edge of an artform (Dublin, MoLI Editions, 2024).

-His poetry and other writings have appeared widely in international journals and anthologies, print and online, including 3:AM Magazine, Belfield Literary Reviewgorse, GrantaThe Guardian, The Irish Times, Irish University ReviewJacket2, MagmaPoetry Ireland Review, Poetry WalesThe Stinging Fly, The Tangerine, and The World Record Anthology (Bloodaxe) among many.
+His poetry and other writings have appeared widely in international journals and anthologies, print and online, including 3:AM Magazine, Belfield Literary Reviewgorse, GrantaThe Guardian, The Irish Times, Irish University ReviewJacket2, MagmaPoetry Ireland Review, Poetry WalesThe Stinging Fly, and The Tangerine among many.

-In 2016 he was selected as one of Poetry Ireland's 'Rising Generation' poets.
+In 2016 he was named one of Poetry Ireland's 'Rising Generation' poets.
 He was Digital Poet in Residence at the 2017 edition of StAnza International Poetry Festival in Scotland, and in the same year received a project commission from the Irish Museum of Modern Art (IMMA).
 He was appointed Writer-in-Residence at National University of Ireland Maynooth for the academic year 2018-19.
-During 2020 he received awards from the Arts Council of Ireland and Fingal County Council, followed by a Literature Project Award from Arts Council Ireland.
-In 2021 he was awarded one of the inaugural Platform 31 bursaries, a scheme established by the 31 Local Authority Arts Offices in collaboration with the Arts Council of Ireland, and he is the holder of the inaugural Joseph M. Hassett Creativity Bursary (Poetry) 2021-22 at University College Dublin (UCD).
+During 2020 he received awards from the Arts Council of Ireland and Fingal County Council.
+In 2021 he was awarded one of the inaugural Platform 31 bursaries, a scheme established by the 31 Local Authority Arts Offices in collaboration with the Arts Council of Ireland.
+He also received the inaugural Joseph M. Hassett Creativity Bursary (Poetry) 2021-22 at University College Dublin (UCD), and one of the inaugural Listowel - New York international residencies (2024-25) administered by St John's Theatre & Arts Centre, Listowel, and Irish Arts Center, New York City.

 His work has been included in the ambitious UCD Special Collections video project ‘Irish Poetry Reading Archive’, where it has one of the highest viewing figures.
 It has been translated into Croatian, Czech, Greek, Russian, Spanish and Turkish, broadcast on RTÉ Radio and CyBC TV among others, and exhibited in venues such as The Poets House in New York, The British Library in London, and The Nicosia Municipal Arts Centre.
 He has also made a number of digital, audio and film works through commissions and awards from organisations such as Speaking Volumes Live Literature Productions, Critical Bastards magazine, The Arts Council of Ireland, and Fingal Libraries.